lizaveta-holadneva/webscaping_priority_tires/README.md

 # Web scaping of priority tires website
 Web scarping of B2B platform Priority Tires.

 Requirments file has all the libraries which should be installed.
-Configuration file has connection details for MySQL Database, Proxy and list of sizes for scaping.
+Configuration file has connection details for Redshift Database, Proxy and list of sizes for scaping.

 ### Installing
 pip3 install -r requirements.txt <br>